liathoffman/old-yaronwittenstein/posts/the-importance-of-unlearning.md

 For example, we need to accept here that computer neural networks can output results which we’ll be impossible for us to understand exactly where they came from

 1. **Containers**
-Containers disrupted the DevOps world
+Containers disrupted the DevOps world and are the key reason for the micro-services architecture explosion.
+Without them, we’d stay with more monolithic systems.

 1. **WebAssembly**
 Will open many opportunities, the obvious is using new programming languages for Frontend Programming.
 Another world of possibilities will be consuming WebAssembly libraries and using them within our applications.
 For example, a Rust program that will initiate a WebAssembly runtime hosting other wasm programs that were originally coded in Golang/Swift/other)